silviubogan/my-ubuntu-steps/ro-ubuntu-install.md

 - Install https://github.com/k4rthik/git-cal (it's really nice)
 	- when installing, KEEP THE installed commit so you can uninstall it if you want

-- Install Qt using the official online installer: http://qt-project.org/downloads (also install source code, it may help in future for debugging or better understanding)
-	- if you get an error about a missing `GL/gl.h` when trying to run a basic Qt Quick project, install `libgl1-mesa-dev` package
-	- activate Todo plugin in the About Plugins window then restart then
-		- in Qt Creator -> Options -> To-Do:
-			- add TWVF To-Do keyword (with gray background and info icon)
-			- select scanning scope: Scan in the whole project
-	- Dacă dai peste o eroare la compilarea unui proiect cu instrucțiunea 'QT += webkitwidgets' (care folosește QWebView în designer) care spune că lipsesc anumite fișiere biblioteci (can't find -lXXX), cauta XXX pe packages.ubuntu.com si gasesti exact pachetele care trebuie instalate.
-	- Qt Creator Options
-		- Text Editor -> Behavior -> Show help tooltips using keyboard shortcut (alt) -> Check
-		- Text Editor -> Display -> Text Wrapping -> Display right margin at column... -> Check (let it at 80)
-			- its value is used for Ctrl+E,R keyboard shortcut even if the checkbox is disabled, I'd better enable it to see what's happening.
-I want to stay at 80 for consistency with code I wrote in the past and with the convention (if I will share some code with others in the future).
-		- Build & Run -> General -> Build and Run -> Save all files before build -> Check
-		- Debugger -> General -> Behavior -> Use tooltips in main editor while debugging
-		- always show help in a separate window
-			- in the help window add a bookmarks section
-				- when un/reinstalling save these bookmarks

 - Install mind-mapping software:
 	- Install FreeMind (also Anki, maybe) for learning: